jupyter-book/jupyter-book/docs/customize/config.md

   binderhub_url             : "https://mybinder.org"
 ```

+Look throughout this book's documentation for different ways that you can configure
+your book.

 ## Configuration reference

 For a reference example of *all* the possible Binder links and their default values, see the